erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

 Direct type forcing
 -------------------

-The ``direct`` method can also be used to effectly trip turbulence into the doamin.
+The ``direct`` method can also be used to effectively trip turbulence into the domain.
 Minute differences exists between the ``direct`` and ``source`` method, with the primary one being the perturbation amplitude is directly solved from the Richardson number relationship as,

 .. math::